hmontazeri/mushak/docs/index.md

 hero:
   name: "Mushak"
   text: "Deploy like a rocket"
-  tagline: Zero-config, zero-downtime deployment for your own VPS or Home lab
+  tagline: Zero-config, zero-downtime deployment for your own VPS or Home lab using the Dockerfile or Docker-Compose you already have
   image:
     src: /logo-mushak.svg
     alt: Mushak Logo